PipedreamHQ/pipedream/docs/docs/projects/git/README.md

 If you have any questions or feedback, please contact us via the Slack Connect channel for your team.

 If you're an Advanced subscriber and don't have a Slack Connect channel set up yet, [please contact us for an invite](mailto:support@pipedream.com).

+## Frequently Asked Questions

+### How are Pipedream workflows synchronized to Github?

+Pipedream will serialize your project's workflows and their configuration into a standard YAML format for storage in Github.

+Then Pipedream will commit your changes to your connected Github account.

+### Do you have a definition of this YAML?

+Not yet, please stay tuned!

+### Can I sync multiple workflows to a single Github Repository?

+Yes, _projects_ are synced to a single Github Repository which allows you to store multiple workflows into a single Github Repository for easier organization and management.

+### Can I use this feature to develop workflows locally?

+Yes, you can use the Github Syncing feature to develop your workflows from YAML files checked into your Pipedream connected Github Repository.

+Then pushing changes to the `production` branch will trigger a deploy for your Pipedream workflows.